What properties can be cited with a Grass and Weed Neighborhood Services & Enforcement Violation?

-- After the grass is mowed, Code Enforcement will bill the owner for work performed and administrative costs PLUS issue an ordinance violation ticket.
+- After the grass is mowed, Neighborhood Services & Enforcement will bill the owner for work performed and administrative costs PLUS issue an ordinance violation ticket.

 - If the owner fails to pay, they will be sent to collections for the invoice/violation ticket.

-How do you report a Grass and Weed Code Violation
+How do you report a Grass and Weed Neighborhood Services & Enforcement Violation?

 Please call 311 with details of the specific location.

-What happens when a property is found in violation of the code?
+What happens when a property is found in violation?

 Once an inspector cites an active violation, the property owner is sent a letter.
 They have 10 days to take care of the issue.
 After the 10 day period the inspector will perform a re-inspection.
 If the issue has not been resolved, a City crew will mow the lot and the property owner will be sent a bill for the services.

-How much does a Grass and Weed Code Violation cost?
+How much does a Grass and Weed Neighborhood Services & Enforcement Violation Cost?

 There will be no costs unless the violation is sent to our crew for cleanup.
 The property owner will be charged for services rendered, administrative fees, and an ordinance violation ticket.
 Under South Bend Municipal Code Section 19-35, for every abatement completed by Venues, Parks & Arts, a $250 fine will be imposed.

 If the property is under Continuous Enforcement, a different fee structure applies: